 - (1) IN GENERAL.-The Trust shall be a Government Corporation subject to chapter 91 of title 31, United States Code (commonly referred to as the Government Corporation Control Act).
 Financial statements of the Trust shall be audited annually in accordance with section 9105 of title 31 of the United States Code. - (2) Reports.-Not later than January 15 of each year, the Trust shall submit to the Secretary and the Committees of Congress a comprehensive and detailed report of its operations, activities, and accomplishments for the prior year including information on the status of ecological, cultural, and financial resources being managed by the Trust, and benefits provided by the Preserve to local communities.
-The report shall also include a section that describes the Trust's goals for the current year.
+The report shall also include a section that describes the Trust's goals for the current vear. - (3) Annual Budget.-

-(3) Annual budget.-

 (A) IN GENERAL.-The Trust shall prepare an annual budget with the goal of achieving a financially self-sustaining operation within 15 full fiscal years after the date of acquisition of the Baca Ranch under section 104(a).
 (B) BUDGET REQUEST.-The Secretary shall provide necessary assistance (including detailees as necessary) to the Trust for the timely formulation and submission of the annual budget request for appropriations, as authorized under section 111(a), to support the administration, operation, and maintenance of the Preserve.

-(4) OBLIGATIONS AND EXPENDITURES.-Subject to the laws applicable to Government corporations, the Trust shall determine-
+(4) Obligations and expenditures.-Subject to the laws applicable to Government corporations, the Trust shall determineshall be incurred, allowed, and paid.

-(A) the character of, and the necessity for, any obligations and expenditures of the Trust; and shall be incurred, allowed, and paid.
+(A) the character of, and the necessity for, any obligations and expenditures of the Trust; and